andrjones/expense-tracking/README.md

 + User Authorization (basic roles)
 + Caching with Redis
 + Notify front end of changes via web socket
-+ Turn the app into a microservice and put a gateway app in front of it
 + Maybe rewrite with es6 or typescript